Aliases for MSR1 Gene

 GeneCards Summary for MSR1 Gene

 MSR1 (Macrophage Scavenger Receptor 1) is a Protein Coding gene.
-Diseases associated with MSR1 include Barrett Esophagus and Prostate Cancer.
-Among its related pathways are LDL Oxidation in Atherogenesis and Phagocytosis of Microbes.
-Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and scavenger receptor activity.
+Diseases associated with MSR1 include Barrett Esophagus and Non-Alcoholic Fatty Liver Disease.
+Among its related pathways are A-beta Uptake and Degradation and Binding and Uptake of Ligands by Scavenger Receptors.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and scavenger receptor activity.
 An important paralog of this gene is SCARA5.

 Membrane glycoproteins implicated in the pathologic deposition of cholesterol in arterial walls during atherogenesis.
 Two types of receptor subunits exist.
 These receptors mediate the endocytosis of a diverse group of macromolecules, including modified low density lipoproteins (LDL) (PubMed:2251254).
 Isoform III does not internalize acetylated LDL (PubMed:9548586).